SoftwareAG/c8y-docs/content/datahub/configuring-offloaded-bundle/basic-functionality.md

 <img src="/guides/images/datahub-guide/datahub-configure-offloading-tasks.png" alt="Configuration of offloading tasks"  style="max-width: 100%">

-On this page you find in the top section controls for adding a collection for offloading or filtering the list of configurations.
+On this page, you find in the top section controls for adding a collection for offloading or filtering the list of configurations.
 Below this section you will find the list of current configurations.

 The following steps describe how to set up and start an offloading pipeline.

 ### Defining an offloading configuration

 To define an offloading configuration, click **Add collection** to select the Cumulocity collection you want to offload to the data lake.
 In the dropdown box select one of the Cumulocity base collections, which are:

 * alarms